dbt(Data Build Tool) Tutorial

 cd simple_dbt_project

-In the sde_dbt_tutorial folder you will see the following folders.
+In our project folder you will see the following folders.

 .